BedrockStreaming/i18n-tools/packages/react-i18n/README.md

 | HU       | `one`   | `one`    | `other`        | `one`        | -             | -            |
 | HR       | `many`  | `one`    | `other`        | `one`        | `few`         | `many`       |

-The variable used in translation template string has to be `%(number)s`.
-For some languages, the presence of the variable is used to select plural form.
+The variable used in translation template string has to be `%(number)d`, and is automatically provided by the translate function.

+To use general form, you need to set 4th parameter of the translate function to `true`